 audit.csv file as the form is filled out.
 The

 Values in the event column represent a particular user action such as opening a form, saving a form, or displaying a question.
 Possible event types are described in the Event types section.

 Values in the node column represent the node in the form that the event refers to, if applicable.

 Values in the start and end columns are timestamps represented as the number of milliseconds since midnight, January 1, 1970 UTC.
 This is known as epoch time and provides a standard way of representing date/time even across timezones.
 The Timestamps section contains more information about timestamps.

-If location is enabled in the log, the CSV will look like this:
+If both location tracking and change tracking are enabled in the log, the CSV will look like this: